 Wedgwood Landbanked Site Park Development

 The previous design consultant closed their business, so we are moving forward by contracting with a new design consultant to complete the construction documents with the design that was informed by the community before the pandemic.
-The building permit for construction of the park is in progress along with the Street Improvement Permit required by Seattle Department of Transportation (SDOT) for work in the right of way.
-We anticipate construction will start in the fall of 2025.
+The building permit for construction of the park is in progress, along with the Street Improvement Permit required by the Seattle Department of Transportation (SDOT) for work in the right of way.
+We anticipate construction will start in early 2026.

 Location